Simple Tips on How to Start a Blog and Make Money

 I can still reach out to you if you are on my email list regardless of what social media platforms decide to do.
 That’s critical.

 How do you get people to your email list?
 The best way is to offer something to people for free in exchange for their email address.
-In the case of my site, I offer a resource library for social anxiety.
+In the case of my site, I offer a resource library for social anxiety as well as specific guides throughout my site.

 The great thing about these freebies is that they are tightly aligned to the goal of my site.
 People who want these freebies likely want to know more about social anxiety.